ellischment/sgta-research-preview/RESEARCH_NOTES.md

-# Research notes and open questions
+# Research notes

-This document summarizes the current conceptual position of the SGTA project, as well as open research directions that are not yet resolved.
+This document summarizes the current conceptual position of the SGTA project and records open questions that arise from the existing results.
-It is intended for research discussion rather than for benchmarking or release.
+It is intended for research discussion rather than benchmarking or release.

 ## Conceptual framing

 SGTA treats internal representations of a Transformer as points on a low-dimensional unit sphere, where semantic information is encoded primarily through direction.

 Concepts are modeled as regions in this space, characterized by a center direction and an angular radius.

-The memory layer maintains a finite set of such regions and updates them dynamically based on model activity during training.
+A finite set of such regions constitutes a synalytic memory.
-This allows concepts to sharpen, drift, or dissolve over time.

-A key assumption of the project is that introducing an explicit geometric structure at the level of representations can affect learning dynamics without modifying the base architecture.
+The memory layer evolves during training and interacts with the model through representation-dependent biasing, without modifying the base architecture.

 ## Memory dynamics

-Concept regions evolve according to simple update rules.
+Concept regions evolve according to explicit update rules.

 Repeated activation leads to increased concentration of a concept.
 Lack of activation leads to gradual expansion.